What Is Insomnia?

 What Is the Main Cause of Insomnia?

 There are many common causes of insomnia, with many people experiencing more than one.
-Insomnia can be brought on by poor sleeping habits, daily routines not conducive to sleep, stress, and an irregular sleep schedule.
-It can also be brought on by medication side effects, mental disorders, physical pain and illness, and neurological disorders.
+Poor sleeping habits, daily routines not conducive to sleep, stress, and an irregular sleep schedule can cause insomnia.
+Medication side effects, mental disorders, physical pain and illness, and neurological disorders can also bring it on.
 [7]

 What Are the Health Effects of Insomnia?